Immunology

 Course Overview

-Concerned about viruses and the impact they have on your immune system?
+Concerned about infectious agents and the impact they have on your immune system?
 Questioning how to reduce the severity of infections and interested in finding treatments for patients with immune system disorders?
-Discover more about the structure, functions, and capabilities of immune systems, and learn how immunologists can improve animal and human survival.
-Learn first hand how immunology has led to key advancements in medical care, including vaccination and cancer immunotherapy.
+Discover more about the structure, functions, and capabilities of immune systems, and learn how immunologists can improve animal and human health.
+Learn first-hand how immunology has led to key advancements in medical care, including vaccination and cancer immunotherapy.

 Meet your instructor